cwarg/NppEdiAnalyzer/README.md

 # Npp Edi Analyzer
-Notepad++ https://notepad-plus-plus.org/ is a very nice and fast text editor for programming that I like to use for many tasks.
-I decided to write a plugins for the analysis of EDIFACT and X12 EDI files formats
+This project is originally built by innox80 (https://github.com/innox80/NppEdiAnalyzer) and I am just adding to it, as it looks like they have since abandoned the project.

 NppEdiAnalyzer is a Plugin for Notepad++ to analyze EDI standard formats (Edifact/X12)